distributedci/dci-openshift-agent/docs/acm.md

   1. The metallb setup can be skipped if there is one already running but it will validated during the hypershift installation.
 1. Use `dci_pipeline` or the DCI Agent to initiate the deployment using the values defined in the [`acm-hypershift-pipeline`](#acm-hypershift-pipeline).

+## ZTP

+### ClusterInstance

+> ⚠️ Currently, in disconnected environments, it is only supported the same version of spoke cluster as the Hub

+1. A Hub cluster is deployed with support for ACM.
+It can be achieved by setting `enable_acm=true` during an OCP deployment.
+Please see the example of an [ACM Hub pipeline](#acm-hub-pipeline).
+1. The Hub cluster must have the SiteConfig Operator enabled.
+1. The kubeconfig file of the Cluster Hub is exported as HUB_KUBECONFIG: `export HUB_KUBECONFIG=/<kubeconfig_path>`
+1. A directory with the templates to apply the ClusterInstance is required `dci_clusterinstance_template_dir`.
+1. Use `dci_pipeline` or the DCI Agent to initiate the deployment using the values defined in the [`acm-clusterinstance-pipeline`](#acm-clusterinstance-pipeline).

 ## Pipeline Examples

 ### ACM Hub pipeline